vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/03_THE_FIRST_ORDEAL.md

 and the late Hon.
 Mr. Mandlik was started to petition the Government to intervene and save these youths from the rigours of prison-life.
 The appeal fell on deaf ears.
-The Dinbandhu very properly said " In- stead of applying to Government for the cancellation of the punishment, let us show our regard for the patriotic prisoners by giving them a right royal reception on their return."
+The Dinbandhu very properly said " In###stead of applying to Government for the cancellation of the punishment, let us show our regard for the patriotic prisoners by giving them a right royal reception on their return."
 On October 26th 1882, Tilak and Agarkar walked out of the portals of